"The Wonder Years" introduced us to Fred Savage from 1988 to 1993. He also played the grandson in "The Princess Bride."

 Few people have spent more of their lives in front of cameras than Ashley and Mary-Kate Olsen.
 They started their career playing the same character, Michelle Tanner, on "Full House," which ran for eight seasons starting in 1987.

-After the show, they began merchandising their image and are now among the richest women in the entertainment industry.
+After the show, Mary-Kate (left) and Ashley (right) began merchandising their image and are now among the richest women in the entertainment industry.

 Stacy Ferguson wowed children with her voice from 1984 to 1989 on the Disney Channel series "Kids Incorporated."